ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

 ============================================================   ==================   ====================   =========================================================================================
   **Error Code**                                                 **Type**             **Level**            **Sample Message**
 ------------------------------------------------------------   ------------------   --------------------   -----------------------------------------------------------------------------------------
-  ansible-deprecated-version                                   Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier Ansible version ansible-module-not-initialized                               Syntax               Error                  Execution of the module did not result in initialization of AnsibleModule collection-deprecated-version                                Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier collection version
+  ansible-deprecated-module                                    Documentation        Error                  A module is deprecated and supposed to be removed in the current or an earlier Ansible version collection-deprecated-module                                 Documentation        Error                  A module is deprecated and supposed to be removed in the current or an earlier collection version ansible-deprecated-version                                   Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier Ansible version ansible-module-not-initialized                               Syntax               Error                  Execution of the module did not result in initialization of AnsibleModule collection-deprecated-version                                Documentation        Error                  A feature is deprecated and supposed to be removed in the current or an earlier collection version